-This matter proceeded by way of a written Report to Council dated March 31, 2020 (the "Report").
-The Report was forwarded to the Former Agent for review, and to allow the Former Agent to provide the Council with any further evidence or submissions by way of Addendum.
-The Former Agent provided an addendum, which the Council considered.
+This matter proceeded by way of a written Report to Council dated March 27, 2020 (the "Report").
+The Report was forwarded to the Agent for review, and to allow the Agent to provide the Council with any further evidence or submissions by way of Addendum.
+The Agent provided an addendum response which was considered by the Council.